 Nine reasons why you must-do Chateau de Versailles.

-If the Chateau de Versailles isn’t on your must-do list of Paris, then you need to take a good, hard look at yourself in the mirror and royally re-assess.
+If the Chateau de Versailles isn’t on your must-do list of Paris, then you need to take a good, hard look at yourself in the hall of mirrors and royally re-assess.

 My second first sight left me just as awestruck.